Hugo-ter-Doest/chart-parsers/README.md

 * from is the origin position pointing at the position in the sentence at which recognition of this rule began.
 * children are the completed items that are used to recognise the current item

-Based on the children of the completed items the parse(s) of a sentence can be constructed.
+Based on the children of the completed items the parse(s) of a sentence can be reconstructed.

 # Context-Free Grammars